 The bottom line

 We can only speculate if rates will go up or down, but 2021 is sure to be a hopeful, yet potentially volatile year.
 As more data from climate-related disasters come in, and more sophisticated models arise, many believe home insurance premiums will spike.
-All the brokers we asked did agree on one thing – shopping for a home or car insurance quote online will be the new normal, or rather, the move forward.
+All the brokers we asked did agree on one thing – shopping for a life, home or car insurance quote online will be the new normal, or rather, the move forward.

 - How insurance companies are responding to COVID